kubernetes/kops/docs/cluster_spec.md

     enableProfiling: false
 ```

-For more details on `horizontalPodAutoscaler` flags see the [official HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and the [Kops guides on how to set it up](horizontal_pod_autoscaling.md).
+For more details on `horizontalPodAutoscaler` flags see the [official HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and the [kOps guides on how to set it up](horizontal_pod_autoscaling.md).

 ## Cluster autoscaler
 {{ kops_feature_table(kops_added_default='1.19', k8s_min='1.15') }}